commercetools/ui-kit/src/components/inputs/money-input/README.md

 #### `MoneyInput.isTouched`

-The `areAllTouched` function will return `true` when all input elements were touched (currency dropdown and amount input).
+The `isTouched` function will return `true` when all input elements were touched (currency dropdown and amount input).

 ```js
 MoneyInput.isTouched({ amount: true, currencyCode: true }); // -> true